saniaarif22/SuperSoftee/README.md

 # SuperSoftee
 Web portal for an ice-cream truck management company using Java's play framework, securesocial and the facebook api for authentication and mongodb as the database.

+The primary use of this web portal will be to place orders for ice-cream trucks suited to the user’s demand.
+Users can place bulk orders for ice-cream or call an ice-cream van from the fleet of vans for their event.
+The portal caters to two different categories of customers, including business clients and naive customers involving B2B and B2C relationships.
+The users will have a facility to input their required budget and can select the different varieties of ice-creams they want to include, their sizes and quantity.
+Both third party suppliers as well as naive customers can tailor their order according to their needs.